Superman-jp/SAS_Plotter/files/2D-KDE.rst

 - **bivar_grid : integer (optional)**

-   the number of bivariate KDE gridsize. default is 60 (the default of proc kde).
+   the number of bivariate KDE grid size. default is 60 (the default of proc kde).

 - **bivar_nlevel : integer (optional)**